B2Gdevs/magicborn_opensource/public/developer/map-editor/technical/MAP_SIZING_STANDARDS.md

 - **Town level:** Medium cells → medium Unreal areas (for buildings, districts)
 - **Interior level:** Small cells → small Unreal areas (for furniture, props)

+**Key Principles:**
+1. **Unreal units (meters) are the source of truth** - Everything calculates down to Unreal units
+2. **Image sizes are flexible** - Images are just visual reference, they get stretched to fit the coordinate config
+3. **Cell count depends on image size** - But cell size in Unreal meters is what matters
+4. **Nested maps get more granular** - Each level has smaller Unreal units per cell

 **Challenge:** A "cell" at world level = huge area, but a "cell" at interior level = small area.
 We need standardized sizing to ensure proper translation to Unreal Engine.

 ---